 A future with EV charging stations allows for flexible routes, backup charges, and more options along state routes and highways.
 You can expect to see a high growth in public charging stations for electric cars around the U.S. between 2018 and 2023.
 But it’s also important to arm yourself with knowledge for setting up charging stations onsite.

 Will you charge forward to electrify your fleet?
-Learn more about the benefits of EV and how we can help you at Mike Albert Fleet Solutions here.
+Or, have you considered procuring a hybrid?
+Learn more about the benefits of EVs and how we can help you at Mike Albert Fleet Solutions here.